 Checkout Times, Renewals & Fines

-Books may be renewed for an additional two weeks, unless a hold has been placed on a checked out title.
+Books may be renewed for an additional three weeks, unless a hold has been placed on a checked out title.
 Renewals can be made by phone, in person, or online through the library’s website.
 Access to patron’s account are available by logging into the library’s online catalog.

 Damage or lost materials will be assessed the list price.